 - Development teams are in alignment and focused only on the build’s delivery, which reduces work-in-progress and issues of bottlenecks and backlogs.

-- Agile teams are leaner, since the development is done in iterative cycles and therefore drastically reduces the need for more human resources
+- Agile teams are leaner since the development is in iterative cycles.
+It drastically reduces the need for more human resources.

-- There is a greater team-collaboration and work-ownership arising out of the agile principles of self-accountability in work deliveries.
+- There is a greater team collaboration and work-ownership arising from the agile principles of self-accountability in work deliveries.

-4 Key Types of Agile Frameworks in Use Today
+What Are the 4 Key Types of Agile Frameworks in Use Today?

-- Kanban: Focuses on streamlining development work by reducing the amount of work-in-progress (WIP).
+- Kanban: It focuses on streamlining development work by reducing the amount of work-in-progress (WIP).

-- Scrum: Focuses on building collaboration-driven team independence, with each team member taking ownership of their work at an individual and team-level with least supervision needed to get deliveries on time.
+- Scrum: It focuses on building collaboration-driven team independence.
+Each team member takes ownership of their work at an individual and group level with the most negligible supervision needed to get deliveries on time.

-- Feature-driven development: Focuses on prioritizing features requests from customers and clients, through a customer-centric and value-focused developmental philosophy.
+- Feature-driven development: It prioritizes feature requests from customers and clients through customer-centric and value-focused developmental philosophies.

-- Crystal/Lean: Focuses on increasing the capacity for individual members to take decisions autonomously for faster, de-centralized day-to-day decision making, and seeks to reduce bottlenecks from decision delays.
+- Crystal/Lean: It focuses on increasing the capacity for individual members to take decisions autonomously for faster, de-centralized day-to-day decision-making.
+It also seeks to reduce bottlenecks from decision delays.

 Agile Development Life-Cycle

-Feasibility studies are fundamental before taking upon any product development method, and agile is no different.
-Infact, agile focuses on user-satisfaction at every iteration, and testing the request features for cost-benefit analysis is key to decision making each sprint.
+Feasibility studies are fundamental before considering any product development method, and agile is no different.

-At the same time, the customer experience and service teams watch the communication lines for customer feedback and/or may actively seek customer feedback after they have used the updated product for a certain time-period.
-This feedback is then collected, tested for feasibility and then enters the development cycle.
+At the same time, the customer experience and service teams watch the communication lines for customer feedback.
+They may actively seek customer feedback after using the updated product for a specific period.

 Best Practice Principles for Agile Development